 Once your bottle is open, air will get in, so you should keep your bottle in the refrigerator and finish it within six months.

 After six months, be careful and verify if your Irish Cream has worsened in quality, as described before.
 Remember that if the bottle has been open for two years, you should discard it without checking.

 Here are the key takeaways on Irish Cream:

 - Worried about your Irish Cream?
-If it’s 2 years past its best-by date or it’s been open for over 2 years, it’s time to go.
+If it’s two years past its best-by date or it’s been open for over two years, it’s time to go.
 Otherwise, look for changes in smell, look, and taste (in that order).

 - Unopened Irish Cream is good to be stored in a cool pantry or cupboard.
 Once it’s opened, your best bet is the refrigerator.

-- Want top quality Irish Cream?
-Reseal your bottle tightly, put it in the refrigerator, and finish within 6 months.
+- Want top-quality Irish Cream?
+Reseal your bottle tightly, put it in the refrigerator, and finish within six months.